apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 under the License.
 -->

-This document is a short introduction to PyFlink Table API, which is used to help novice users quickly understand the basic usage of PyFlink Table API.
+This document is a short introduction to the PyFlink Table API, which is used to help novice users quickly understand the basic usage of PyFlink Table API.
 For advanced usage, please refer to other documents in this User Guide.

 * This will be replaced by the TOC